AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 1. Select **[!UICONTROL Next]**.
   ![Select base class](assets/schemas-loyaltySelectBaseClass.png)

 1. Enter `Luma Loyalty Schema` in the **[!UICONTROL Schema display name]** text field.
-Take some time to review and verify the base schema structure  that is shown in the canvas below.
+In the canvas below, you can also review and verify the base schema structure that is provided by the class you have chosen.
 1. Select **[!UICONTROL Finish]** to create your schema.
   ![Finish creating the loyalty schema](assets/schemas-loyaltyFinishSchemaCreation.png)